France Lavender Fields: Provence Purple Escape

 Moustiers-Sainte-Marie exploration & rosé tasting

 We head to Moustiers-Sainte-Marie — a postcard village famous for faïence pottery and dramatic setting beneath cliffs.
 Lunch here is relaxed and independent time allows guests to explore artisan shops and the pretty streets.
-On the way back toward Cavaillon we’ve pencilled a rosé vineyard tasting at a nearby domaine: a short cellar tour and 3-wine tasting that highlights Provence’s rosé tradition (pre-booked if required).
+On the way back toward Cavaillon we’ve scheduled a rosé vineyard tasting at a nearby domaine: a short cellar tour and 3-wine tasting that highlights Provence’s rosé tradition (pre-booked if required).

 Ochre Trail & Olive-oil Tasting